bhav09/Machine_Learning_India/README.md

 # Machine_Learning_India
-This repository is dedicated to maintain the list of technical content that I have contributed.
+This repository is dedicated to maintain the list of technical content that I have contributed to Machine Learning India.

 ### List